 The Stackato web console provides an intuitive visual interface to quickly and easily administer, configure, and monitor just about everything to do with Stackato, including from a mobile web browser.
-Set up and administer users and groups (including import/export) and all Stackato services with whatever restrictions you require; configure your cluster; monitor application and memory use; view error and event logs; view status graphs; and much more.
+Set up and administer users, organizations, spaces, and all Stackato services with whatever restrictions you require; configure your cluster; monitor application and memory use; view error and event logs; view status graphs and dynamic dashboards; and much more.

 Save time, resources, and money by setting up Stackato as IT's sanctioned environment for experimentation, prototyping, testing, and deployment.
 Developers can self-serve and get apps to the cloud in minutes instead of weeks, while staying within IT guidelines, and all without relying on scarce IT resources to perform manual configuration each step of the way.